A digital tree with glowing circuit branches, representing the strategic use of AI for nonprofit funding.

 Key Points for Your AI Policy Template:

-- Transparency: Establish clear guidelines on when and how you will disclose the use of AI to stakeholders.
-This could be an internal note on a grant application or a clear policy available to donors, fostering trust through honesty.
+• Transparency: Establish clear guidelines on when and how you will disclose the use of AI to stakeholders.
+This could be an internal note on a grant application or a clear policy available to donors, building trust through honesty.

 With a policy in place, adopt a “start small, scale smart” approach.
 Don’t try to revolutionise every department at once.
 Choose one specific, high-impact problem—like grant proposal drafting—and launch a pilot programme with a small, enthusiastic team.
 Measure the results carefully, gather feedback, and use those learnings to inform a wider, smarter rollout.
 Finally, invest in training.
 This means teaching staff not only the technical skills to use the tools but also the strategic and ethical guidelines behind their use, ensuring everyone understands the “why” as well as the “how.”